LiviuLvu/learning-oop/README.md

 # Hack space for learning more about OOP

-Trying to build a quiz app
+Trying to build a quiz app following instructions from:
-Following instructions from:
 http://javascriptissexy.com/oop-in-javascript-what-you-need-to-know/

+Explored OOP prototype concepts following instructions from:
 http://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/

-Could not get this code to work:
-"main.js:79 Uncaught TypeError: Cannot read property 'forEach' of undefined"

-Strict mode does not work at all.
+Added study examples based on book from Nicholas.C.Zakas - The principles of OOP